The HyperTexts

 Billy Joel's "Until the Night" gets my vote as the best unknown love song

-of all time.
-If you haven't heard it, you really should check it out on YouTube.
+good (or great) bombast.
+If you haven't heard the song, you really should check it out on YouTube.

 The combination of the mournful sax, the crashing piano chords, and Joel's